 Conventional microeconomics courses seek to understand individual decisions without regard for the institutional framework under which such decisions are made.
-In this course, students learn different institutional structures and how they influence incentives, and thus individual decision-making.
+In this course, students consider the choice of the institutional structures.
 Prerequisites: ECO 202 and 203.

 472 Law and Economics